A new lower bound for the chromatic number of general Kneser hypergraphs: Proofs of the main results

 \section{Proofs of the main results}

-This section is devoted to the proofs of Theorem \ref{maintheorem} and Theorem~\ref{colorfultheorem}.
+This section is devoted to the proofs of Theorems~\ref{maintheorem} and~\ref{colorfultheorem}.
 First, we review some basic definitions and tools.
 Next, we prove Theorem~\ref{maintheorem}.
 To prove Theorem~\ref{colorfultheorem}, we reduce this theorem to the case of prime $r$, which has been already proved by the discussion after Theorem~\ref{maintheorem}.